-Coming from lived experience, our founder Marc Burrows wanted to find a new way of working with people who use drugs, as there seemed to be a disconnect between addiction treatment and public health in South Carolina.
+Coming from lived experience, our founder wanted to find a new way of working with people who use drugs, as there seemed to be a disconnect between the standard addiction treatment services and public health in South Carolina.
 At that time, the health and well-being of people who inject drugs was not a focus in our states' addiction treatment landscape.
 In fact, our state's drug and alcohol department was even quoted in the news saying "advocating for needle exchanges is not an agency priority".

-Marc found this to be odd, considering people who inject drugs make up the largest group of new Hepatitis C cases and are associated with HIV and other bacterial and infectious diseases as well.
+We found this to be odd, considering people who inject drugs make up the largest group of new Hepatitis C cases and are associated with HIV and other bacterial and infectious diseases as well.
 He asked why our addiction treatment and prevention industry was not including drug user health in its work.
 Why was this overlap being ignored?

 In an attempt to offer a solution, Marc started acquiring supplies like condoms, syringes, and other items used to reduce the spread of disease, and began giving them out in his community.
 Instantly, he saw the effect this had on the people he was serving, since being met as someone who injects drugs with no judgement, discrimination, or coercion is not the typical interaction.
 Every interaction felt magical and life changing for both sides.
 Thus, the first syringe services program in South Carolina was born.